MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

     - and additional sheets with aggregated bar charts over all qualities per document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS)

   - TemplateComparison_calculatedMetrics.xlsx, an auxiliary file contains requirement quality metric results from the Python script
+- UserTestEval: Application of the above described metric suite in Python/Excel to test subject written requirements.
+Contains again "Source" and "Data" folders with simplified versions of the above described script and .xlsx files (without random groups, sorted not by document but test subject background)

 ## System Requirements